golanlevin/60-212/2026/assignments/assignment_5_ai.md

 ![newyorker_gemini.png](img/5/newyorker_gemini.png)

-*(10% - 15 minutes)*

-In this brief exercise, you're asked to modify a simple example sketch in a hopefully interesting way.
+*(10%, 15 minutes)* In this brief exercise, you're asked to trivially modify a simple example sketch in a hopefully interesting way.
 This is intended to be a quick exercise to make sure you're able to work with the [Google Gemini API](https://ai.google.dev/gemini-api/docs), which CMU provides to you.

 [**Here is an interactive demonstration/template program**](https://openprocessing.org/@golan/3016851).
 It asks the user to make a drawing on the p5 canvas; it transmits the canvas image to the Google Gemini AI for analysis; and then it asks the AI to generate a text response to that image — conditioned by a text prompt provided in the p5.js code.
 When Gemini's text is returned, it is displayed in an HTML `div` below the canvas.